tioover/erya/README.md

-# erya
+# Erya
-Simple graphic rendering library
+Erya is a simple graphic rendering library.

 ## Build